everton137/youcanvote/index.md

 ## REGISTRATION CLOSES ON MAY 5!

 You just need to file an application form in your district office – for example, Bezirksamt Neukölln.
-You have to go there in person with your ID and the completed application form .
+You have to go there in person with your ID and the completed application form.

 ###  Step 1